luka-j/MaterialShowcaseView/README.md

 About this fork: the original implementation didn't have a skip button.
 As some users may find frustrating to be stuck in a tutorial sequence I've created a new button that enabled user to skip the remaining items.

+I've also added the option to use a Button instead of a TextView to skip (default is still TextView).

 ![Logo](http://i.imgur.com/QIMYRJh.png)

 ![Animation][2]